Soc 324 - Sociology of Sex and Gender 2 » Summer 2020 » Quiz 6

 The majority of gender non-conforming people who are murdered in the US are:

-A. transgender men of color.
+A. transgender women of color.

-B. non-binary people of color.
+B. transgender men of color.

-D. non-binary white people.
+C. non-binary white people.

 Question #7